What is modal logic in philosophy?

 Possible worlds exist – they are just as real as our world; Possible worlds are the same sort of things as our world – they differ in content, not in kind; Possible worlds cannot be reduced to something more basic – they are irreducible entities in their own right.
 Actuality is indexical.

-What is symbolic logic examples?
+What is informal logic in philosophy?

-What is the incredulous stare?
+What is the modal ontological argument?

-What is modal reasoning?
+What is the modal possible?

 What is S4 modal logic?